-Come in and explore the programs Emerson has for you and your family.
+Come explore the programs Emerson has for you and your family.

-Where ever you are in your religious, spiritual or intellectual journey, the Emerson Community is here to help you understand where you are now to help you create the path for the exploration of your future self.
+Wherever you are in your religious, spiritual, or intellectual journey, the Emerson Community is here to help you create the path for to develop your future self.

 At 11:15 on Sunday morning you have the opportunity to deepen your understanding of your own faith, religion, spirituality, mortality and all life experiences.
 We have developed programs and discussion groups serving the spiritual and intellectual enrichment of adults like you.
 Here are some of the topics you may find in our Adult Religious Education: